GJZwiers/deno-config-init/README.md

 ## Options

-`--help` will print all available options to the terminal.
+`--help` will print helpful information to the terminal.

 `--yes` or `-y` will initialize the project with all the defaults, skipping the
 prompts: